Savior-19/hindi-sentiment-analysis/README.md

 * [Authors-Information](#Authors-Information)

 ## Setup
-1. douwnlaod jupiter notebook or upload the code file in google colab 2.make sure your using python 3 and above version as the code is written in python 3 and above
+1. Download jupiter notebook or upload the code file in google colab
+2. make sure your using python 3 and above version as the code is written in python 3 and above
 3. In the data folder the following files are also uploaded or shifted outside the data folder to the folder the ipynb notebook is :
  * sentiwordnet.csv
  * shubdanjili.utf8